uofajillian/edx-documentation/en_us/xblock/source/concepts/runtimes.rst

 Runtime Functions
 ******************

-An XBlock runtime application must:
+An XBlock runtime application must perform the following functions.

 * Instantiate XBlocks with the correct data access.